bjcull/bjcull.github.com/_posts/2016-05-28-dotnet-ef-migrations-for-asp-net-core.md

 Entity Framework migrations for ASP.NET Core are a little different.
 Here are the basic commands and a workaround to get Entity Framework migrations working for a Class Libary project.

+**UPDATE 2016-06-29:** ASP.NET Core 1.0.0 RTM also has this bug so you'll need this workaround for the forseeable future.
+You can find my RTM specific workaround here: [Entity Framework Core Migrations for Class Library Projects](http://benjii.me/2016/06/entity-framework-core-migrations-for-class-library-projects/)

 The Class Library problem currently affects ASP.NET Core RC2, but I'll update the post until migrations are working as expected.

 ## The Basic Commands